 - Tubular Gel VRLA Battery (Minimum maintenance; life could be better than AGM; costlier; life not as much as flooded Tubular)

-- Lithium Battery (Quicker recharges, high capacity with light weight; Very Expensive (don’t forget to add cost of Battery Management System) Prone to fire hazard
+- Lithium Battery (Quicker recharges, high capacity with lightweight; Very Expensive (don’t forget to add the cost of Battery Management System) Prone to fire hazard

-Where to find the best golf cart batteries
+Where to find the best golf cart battery?

 Deep cycle battery applications

 Given below is a more detailed view of the most common applications.